nicholasdille/container-slides/030_remoting/00_engine_api/slides.template.md

 Available through `/var/run/docker.sock`

-Can be published on TCP (mind security!)
+Can be published on the network

 `docker` is an API wrapper

-`docker` commands usually wrap multiple API calls
+`docker` subcommands usually wrap multiple API calls

 SDKs are based on this API (e.g. Go SDK)